Kenya Tax Calculator (2026)

 How much income tax will I pay in Kenya?

-Kenya uses a progressive tax system with five income brackets ranging from 10% on your first KES 288,000 to 35% on income over KES 9,600,000.
-After calculating tax on each bracket, you receive a personal relief credit of KES 28,800 that reduces your total tax bill.
-The exact amount depends on your total annual income and applicable deductions.
+Kenya has a progressive tax system with five income tax brackets ranging from 10% on the first KES 288,000 to 35% on income above KES 9,600,000.
+You'll receive a personal relief credit of KES 28,800 per year to reduce your tax liability, and your taxable income is calculated after deducting NSSF, SHIF, and Affordable Housing Levy contributions.

 Compare Kenya with other countries